Observed Trends in FRB Population and Bi-modality in their Peak Luminosity Density Distribution: Basic Framework

-It is useful to define dimensionless quantities that make use of various measured physical quantities related to the FRBs in order that we may compare the obtained outcomes for both non-CHIME as well as CHIME FRBs.
-Since the CHIME catalog only provides lower bounds to the fluence and flux density of individual radio transients, we have introduced a new technique that involves taking the ratio of fluence to flux density and vice versa, so that the dimensionless quantities defined below can be computed for CHIME FRBs too (except for the quantity $X5$, which is a dimensionless characterization of the energy density $u$).
+It is useful to define dimensionless as well as dimensional quantities that make use of various measured and estimated physical quantities related to the FRBs so that we may compare the obtained outcomes for both non-CHIME as well as CHIME FRBs.
+Since the CHIME catalog only provides lower bounds to the fluence and flux density of individual radio transients, we have introduced a new technique that involves taking the ratio of fluence to flux density and vice versa.